joni2back/pump-it-letter/README.md

-pumpItletter
+Pump It Letter
 ============

-Game inspired on Guitar Hero - Match at time letters with the keyboard
+HTML5 Game inspired on Guitar Hero

+Match at time letters with the keyboard